zpalmtree/r34-downloader/README.md

 #### Windows installation
 The setup is the same on windows, I have tried it using a cywgin terminal and it works fine, I have not tried using windows cmd, but I have no reason to believe it would be any different.

 GUI setup has not been tested and probably won't work.
-I will work on it once the GUI is finished.
+It will be looked at soon.

 Get the haskell platform here: https://www.haskell.org/platform/#windows